omidyaghmazadeh/3D_Print_Designs/3D_Print_Platform_for_In_Vivo_MRI_in_Mice_and_Rats/Readme.md

 This design is distributed under the GNU GPLv3 license.

---> If you use our designs, please cite our paper:
+--> If you use our design, please cite our paper:
 Ben Youss, Z., Arefin, T.M., et al. Open-source versatile 3D-print animal conditioning platform design for in vivo preclinical brain imaging in awake mice and anesthetized mice and rats.
 Lab Anim 53, 33–42 (2024). https://doi.org/10.1038/s41684-023-01320-z